kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/reentrancy.md

 Finally, we can perform *interactions* with other smart contracts, e.g. external function calls.

-This structure is effective against reentrancy because the modified state of the contract will prevent bad actors from performing malicious interactions.
+This structure is effective against reentrancy because when an attacker reenters the function, the state changes have already been made.
+For example:

 ```
 function withdraw() external {
   uint256 amount = balances[msg.sender];
   balances[msg.sender] = 0;
-  require(msg.sender.call.value(amount)());
+  (bool success,) = msg.sender.call{value: balances[msg.sender]}("");
+  require(success);
 }
 ```